- Download our Moving to Boston Guide (PDF)

 There are several attractive areas and suburbs in Boston where newcomers can choose to settle, both within the city itself and in the surrounding towns.
 The majority of new arrivals decide to rent rather than buy property in Boston.
 Unfortunately, the city is one of the most expensive in the US and rental costs are high.

-Family-friendly suburbs of Boston
+Family-friendly suburbs in Boston

-Young and hip areas of Boston
+Young and trendy areas in Boston

 The area is well covered by Boston's public transport network and is linked to Boston city centre by the commuter rail and some commuter express bus services.

-Allston is home to some of Boston's best nightlife and the area is full of upscale eateries, bars and pool halls.
-Brighton is a little quieter but has its fair share of cafés, pubs and chain restaurants.
+The area is home to some of Boston's best nightlife and is full of upscale eateries, bars and pool halls.
+In addition, Allston-Brighton is well-placed on public transport routes, allowing easy access to buses and trains.